-Cold decreases swelling through vasoconstriction (or shrinking) of the blood vessels.
-When the blood vessels are constricted, this decreases blood flow and blocks the release of histamine; blocking histamine decreases the feeling of pain.
+Cold decreases swelling through vasoconstriction: shrinking of the blood vessels.
+When blood vessels are constricted, blood flow is decreased and the release of histamine is blocked.
+Blocking histamine decreases the feeling of pain.

 Cold also stimulates sensory receptors that help to block the transmission of pain impulses that travel along the nerves.
 This temporarily increases a person’s pain threshold in the affected area.

 When Cold Therapy is Effective

 Patients who are unsure of whether to use cold or not should ask their doctor or physiotherapist.
 Cold therapy can offer benefits in the following scenarios:

 - For 24 – 78 hours following injury or orthopedic surgery